LolaT70/Kana/README.md

 # Kana
-Simple program to verify if you know the Kana.
+Simple program to verify your Kana knowledge.
+Comes as a standalone .exe file.